sass/sass-spec/STYLE_GUIDE.md

 ### DON'T have HRX files longer than 500 lines or so

-Very large HRX files can be as difficult to naviate as hundreds of tiny files.
+Very large HRX files can be as difficult to navigate as hundreds of tiny files.
 Once an HRX file gets larger than about 500 lines, it's probably time to split it into multiple files.
 To do so: